-IZUMO, SHIMANE PREF. – Trade tensions between the United States and China are casting a shadow over the livelihoods of foreign nationals living in Izumo, Shimane Prefecture, with dwindling employment opportunities and linguistic barriers forcing them to pack up and leave the western Japan city.
+IZUMO, SHIMANE PREF. – Trade tension between the United States and China is casting a shadow over the livelihoods of foreign nationals living in Izumo, Shimane Prefecture, with dwindling employment opportunities and linguistic barriers forcing them to pack up and leave.

 In 2018, the prefecture’s foreign population experienced the highest growth rate in Japan, with around half of them living in Izumo.
-But in the six months from May 2019, when the number stood at 4,950, the city’s foreign population fell by more than 400.
+But in the six months since last May, when the number stood at 4,950, the city’s foreign population fell by more than 400.

 Third-generation Japanese Brazilian Fabio Higashi, 36, said his life plans have changed considerably since his dispatch worker contract was terminated at the end of November.
-He had been working at the same factory for five years, with his contract renewed every two months.
+He had been working at the same factory for five years.

-Higashi’s two children, whom he brought to Japan from his home country, now have Japanese friends who come over to play at their home.
+Higashi’s two children, whom he brought to Japan, now have Japanese friends who come over to play at their home.
 He is currently looking for another job.

 “There were few opportunities to speak Japanese at the factory,” he said.
 “From now on, I want to study the language while working in Japanese society.”